XX male syndrome: SRY-negative

 About 20 percent of those with 46 XX testicular disorder of sex development do not have the SRY gene.
 This form of the condition is called SRY-negative 46,XX testicular disorder of sex development.
 The cause of the disorder in these individuals is often unknown, although changes affecting other genes have been identified.
 Individuals with SRY-negative 46,XX testicular disorder of sex development are more likely to have ambiguous genitalia than are people with the SRY-positive form.

-The exact cause of this condition is unknown but it has been proposed that mutations in the SOX9 gene may contribute to this syndrome since SOX9 plays a role in testes differentiation during development.
-Another proposed cause is mutations to the DAX1 gene, which encodes a nuclear hormone receptor.
-DAX1 represses masculinizing genes; therefore, if there is a loss of function of DAX1, then testes can develop in an XX individual.
-Mutations in SF1 and WNT4 genes have also been studied in connection with SRY-negative XX male syndrome.
+The exact cause of this condition is unknown, but three theories have been proposed: first, undetected gonadal mosaicism for SRY; second, de-repression of male development due to mutations in genes on chromosomes other than the Y chromosome; third, altered expression of other genes downstream of SRY, resulting in masculinisation.
+For example, it has been proposed that mutations in the SOX9 gene may contribute to this syndrome, as SOX9 plays a role in testes differentiation during development.
+Another proposed cause is mutations to the DAX1 gene, which may suppress masculinisation; if there is a loss of function of DAX1, then testes can develop in an XX individual.
+Mutations in SF1 and WNT4 genes have also been studied as a potential cause.

 Diagnosis

+There is no consensus on the diagnostic criteria; diagnosis typically involves evaluating the individual's physical development in combination with karyotyping, and presence of the SRY gene or associated genes, such as SOX9.
+Tests for hormone levels and azoospermia may also be completed.

+Most with de la Chapelle Syndrome have a typical male-type phenotype at birth, so diagnosis tends to occur either at the onset of puberty, if traits such as gynaecomastia develop and are investigated, or later, when investigating infertility.
+Diagnosis at birth occurs more frequently in SRY-negative individuals, who are more likely to have ambiguous genitalia.

 In cases where the individual is being evaluated for ambiguous genitalia, such as a small phallus, hypospadias, or labioscrotal folds, exploratory surgery may be used to determine if male and/or female internal genitalia is present.
 Indicators include two testes which have not descended the inguinal canal, although this is seen in a minority of XX males, and the absence of Müllerian tissue.
-External indicators include decreased body weight and small testes.
+External indicators include decreased body weight, gynecomastia, and small testes.

 A standard karyotype can be completed to cytogenetically determine that an individual with a partial or complete male phenotype has an XX genotype.
 The presence and location of the SRY gene can by determined using fluorescence in situ hybridization (FISH).